Effective Date: May 15, 2023 – What’s New >>

-As described above, you can delete your Content at any time, and you can stop using the Evernote service at any time.
-And as we promise in our third law of data protection, your data is portable.
-You can export your notes at any time, as explained here.
+As described above, you can delete your Content at any time, and you can stop using the Evernote Service at any time.
+You may also export your notes at any time, as explained here.

 What happens if Evernote closes my account?

-If Evernote deactivates your account due to a TOS violation, then you may contact us to request deletion of your Content, and we will evaluate such requests on a case by case basis, pursuant to our legal obligations.
+If Evernote deactivates your account due to a violation of our Terms of Service, then you may contact us to request deletion of your Content, and we will evaluate such requests on a case-by-case basis, pursuant to our legal obligations.